ANadalCardenas/close_person_detection/README.md

 ---

-## Possible utilities ans aplications
+## Possible utilities and aplications
 - Last-response safety for self-driving cars — trigger emergency braking or evasive maneuvers when a person is detected too close to the vehicle.
 - Personal assistant robot safety — dynamically adjust robot behavior based on human distance and presence.
 - Smart home automation — trigger actions (e.g., lights, heating, or security cameras) when a person is detected within a certain range.